wzxjohn/moeSS/README.md

 - Rename config-sample.php and database-sample.php in application/config/, then change the settings.
 - Use admin/admin to login the admin dashboard, and change settings in http://your.domain.com/admin/system_config.html
 - To prevent spam register, users need to click a link to activate the account.
 So you need to set a method to send e-mail.
-Currently supprt php mail(), sendmail, SMTP and SendGrid Web API.
+Currently support php mail(), sendmail, SMTP and SendGrid Web API.
 (Send test E-mail function will be added soon)

 | Method     | option_value |
 | ---------- | ------------ |